ktpolanski/dc6s/README.md

 This offers a few commands accessible from Mafia's CLI:

 -   `dc6s` performs the CS run.
--   `dc6s_halfloop` was going to perform the whole uninterrupted half-loop, adding some basic breakfast tasks, garbo legs and automatic ascension.
-A bizarre garbo interaction which leaves the spleen cleaners non-functional and the devs stumped had other plans.
-As a result, `dc6s_halfloop` needs to be re-ran after the CS completes.
+-   `dc6s_halfloop` adds some basic breakfast tasks, garbo legs and automatic ascension.
+However, a strange garbo interaction means the half-loop can't be ran in one call, and the script needs to be re-ran once the CS leg finishes.
+Accepts the following optional arguments:
+    -   `hardcore` will ascend HCCS rather than the default SCCS
-    -   Running `dc6s_halfloop noascend` in the pre-CS leg will deposit the user in a gash-ready state.
-Useful if skill perming is desired.
+    -   `noascend` will deposit the user in front of the gash in an ascension-ready state; useful for perming skills

 ## Run Setup